ECSS NextGen project

 Figure 4 – ECSS re-structuring

-2. Digitalization: moving from document-based approach to a modern requirements database including AI/ML tools to support all users, enable efficient data management and digital exchange means with the end users.
+2. Digitalisation: moving from document-based approach to a modern requirements database including AI/ML tools to support all users, enable efficient data management and digital exchange means with the end users (see below an overview of the ECSS Digitalisation timeline and the status on the 3rd of June 2026).

 3. Multidimensional Tailoring: providing a multi-dimensional project and product-specific tailoring tool for all stakeholders and procurement scenarios.